oloko64/script-runner/README.md

 ### Known issues

 - If you `ctrl-c` during the selection the terminal can get messed up.
-To fix it just reset the terminal.
+To fix it just restart the terminal.
 To cancel the selection just don't select anything and press `enter`.

 ---